In the world of chatbots, time flies fast.

 Recently, its functionality has been enhanced with the implementation of chatbots available directly within the app (at the moment, for iOS only).

-The bots hold real conversations with you allowing to practice your new language skills.
+The chatbots hold real conversations with you allowing to practice your new language skills.
 At the moment, the Duolingo bots speak only French, Spanish and German, still, other languages are going to be added, too.

 Image credit: Duolingo Bot

 On the final note, we can conclude that the potential of chatbots and mobile apps is still far from exhausted.

 With the implementation of advanced technologies, both apps and chatbots can create better user experiences and will remain reliable channels to reach the public.